symbiontik/k3s-gitops/README.md

 terraform apply --auto-approve
 ```

-Note: You no longer need to run terraform locally after this since Terraform Cloud will now manage all your Terraform automation workflows.
+**Note**: You no longer need to run terraform locally after this since Terraform Cloud will now manage all your Terraform automation workflows.

 1. Verify Terraform Cloud has been bootstrapped by logging into your [Terraform Cloud UI](https://app.terraform.io/) and checking that the run status is `Applied` for both of your workspaces.

 Your Terraform Cloud workspace will now continuously monitor your GitHub repository for changes and automatically create any respective resources in your Cloudflare account.

-### Access your apps from anywhere
+## Access your apps from anywhere

 With your cloud infrastructure and Kubernetes infrastructure in place, the only remaining piece is to connect the two with a port-forwarding rule on your local networking equipment.